wrathofrathma/devlog/content/posts/20240825231315-setting_up_a_blog_pipeline_with_doom_emacs.md

         +roam2)            ; Enables integration with org-roam v2
 ```

-Then running `doom sync` to get the package installed.
+After that, run `doom sync` to install the package.

 ### quartz {#quartz}

-Quartz can be installed very quickly.
-This snippet is from their [getting started page.](https://quartz.jzhao.xyz/#-get-started%20)
+Quartz can be set up quickly.
+Below is the installation process, adapted from their  [getting started page.](https://quartz.jzhao.xyz/#-get-started%20)

 ```bash
 git clone https://github.com/jackyzha0/quartz.git